JIWIJ/Keep-Mac-Audio-Alive/README.md

 5. Build or Run.

 ## Credits
-This app and even its icon was made using Gemini 3 Pro.
+This app and even its icon was made using Gemini 3 Pro, so all credits to them, and use it at your own risk.